mic47/platypuslol/lol-wasm/README.md

 - [ ] Extension pages: conflict resolution
 - [ ] Extension pages: list of all commands
 - [ ] Extension pages: configuration
+- [ ] Fix suggestions behavior (return longer items)
+- [ ] Add more tests to all parser parts to document expectations / behavior of modules
 - [ ] Add better parser error handling -- more useful errors
 - [ ] Consider removing regex node for compile time weight (or not bundle it into wasm).